hunterdyar/visual-shapes/README.md

 ## Installation

 1. Install [Shapes](https://acegikmo.com/shapes/).
 Configure for URP if needed.

 2. Install TextMeshPro.

 3. Install the package via the package manager.

+   1. Open the package manager.

+   2. Press the "+" button, and select "Add Package from Git URL"

+   3. Paste the following URL in: `https://github.com/hunterdyar/visual-shapes.git`